10 Tips for Working with a

 An experienced website copywriter will craft text that is search engine friendly, which will help to generate traffic for your site.
 At the same time, she’ll make sure the text is persuasive, encouraging visitors to become customers.

 Since your website is likely to become an important marketing tool for your company, its quality will have a direct affect on your success.
-Just as you’d seek out a specialist to assist with a medical problem or a homeowner project, you’ll get a better outcome if you hire a pro rather than taking the DIY route.
+Just as you’d seek out a specialist to assist with a medical problem or a homeowner project, you’ll get a better outcome if you hire a professional writer rather than taking the DIY route.

 Here then, are 10 tips for working with a freelance website copywriter to ensure the best possible results: